cadenmarinozzi/crackcat/README.md

 # Usage
 Run crackcat either from the executable directly or from the system %PATH%..
 If running from the system %PATH%, use any command line and run the command "crackcat".

 Add arguments by putting a "-" or "--" infront of the argument name and then a space connected to the argument value.
-For example: `crackcat -crack_mode font-back` or `crackcat --benchmark`
+For example: `crackcat -crack_mode front-back` or `crackcat --benchmark`

 # Todo
 * GPU assisted attacks